thiagofuruchima/deeplearning_brazilian_cars_classifier/README.md

 In this project, a Deep Neural Network was trained to classify brazilian car models.
 Our goal was basically to predict a brazilian car model given a full car picture.

 A [simple WebApp](https://deeplearning-brazilian-cars.appspot.com/) was also built to showcase the model's application, in production environment.
+It may take a while (a couple of seconds) for the first access, because Google's server keeps it "freezed" to save resources, and only "unfreezes" it when needed.
+After tha initial load, it should run fine.

 The following techniques/technologies were used to achieve that goal: